avstark-gis/avstark-gis-MapeoDocs/DesktopIntro/readme.md

-# MAPEO desktop Working with Observations and Territory Map Data
+# Working with Observations and Territory Map Data in MAPEO Desktop
 ## Documents to Download

 ---